 Employment discrimination is a violation of the Civil Rights and Human Rights.
 There are a number of state and federal laws that protect employees from a range of discriminatory employment practices and behaviors.
 Collins & Collins, P.C. is focused on Title VII of the Civil Rights Act and the New Mexico Human Rights Act.
-More specifically, we are focused on harassment in the workplace.
+More specifically, we are focused on sexual harassment in the workplace.

 Title VII Protected Classes

-Title VII prohibits discriminatory employment practices based on race, religion, sex, physical disability, national origin, or age.
+Title VII prohibits discriminatory employment practices based on sex, race, religion, physical disability, national origin, or age.

 Although Title VII did not directly address harassment in the workplace, the Courts over the years expanded its scope to include harassment.
 Protections against harassment are limited to protected classes under Title VII which are again race, religion, sex, disability, national origin or age.